 Apply For Your Global Health Insurance Card Here

 You can submit your Global Health Insurance Card (GHIC) application (which replaced the EHIC / European Health Insurance Card on 1st Jan 2021) through this website for a processing fee of £24.50.
 Our independent organisation will check your form for errors and omissions before sending it to the NHS .
 You can request a GHIC directly from the National Health Service without using our service, in which case no fee will be due.
 The NHS has full discretion on whether to issue a GHIC or not.
 Start the process below...

 Global Health Insurance Card (GHIC / E111)

 This website provides third-party assistance and advice on the European Health Insurance Card.
-It is also known as the EHIC or EU Health Insurance Card issued by the NHS (formerly the E111 Card).
+It is also known as the GHIC or Global Health Insurance Card issued by the NHS (formerly the E111 Card).

 There have been and with Brexit, there will likely continue to be a number of changes to the health card.
 These changes may include it no longer providing any coverage whatsoever to British citizens once the UK leaves the European Union.
 This website aims to provide the latest information (at no charge) independently of changes.
 You are encouraged to bookmark this site to your Favourites and/or return frequently.